 Many of us know people who don’t take the time to notice animals.
 These people are overly preoccupied with their humanness.
 If you are reading this, you are not one of those people.
 Yet, as human beings, we all run the risk of becoming overly absorbed in ourselves and other humans.
 The hummingbird spirit, with her beautiful colors and vibrating wings, reminds you to step outside of your thoughts and notice the wonder of the world around you.

 If you are wondering whether the hummingbird is one of your spirit animals, consider the questions below.
 If you already know, you may learn some new things about hummingbirds in this post that will help to guide you on your soul’s journey.
 There is always more that we can learn from these beautiful beings.
 You can learn more about the general topic of power animals in UniGuide’s post about spirit animals.
+And if you’re curious about your other power animals, you can take UniGuide’s spirit animal quiz.

 Questions to consider: